falkr/ttm4175/pages/prep-iot-mqtt.md

 **Exercise:** A publisher sends a message to the topic `a/b/c/d`.
 Which of the following 15 subscription topics will receive this message?
-(Check the boxes when you think a subscriber with the subscriptioin topic will receive the message.
+(Check the boxes when you think a subscriber with the subscription topic will receive the message.
 Hints are at the bottom of this page, but do it for yourself first.)

 <div>
 <table class="table table-sm">